Macrometacorp/docs/docs/connections/manage-connections.md

 sidebar_position: 20
 ---

-This page shows you how to manage your connections in Macrometa.
+This page shows you how to manage your connections in the Macrometa Connections section.

 ## Create a Connection